jgressmann/supercan/Windows/README.firmware.md

 	![USB DFU 1.1 selected in Zadig](doc/zadig-runtime-mode-replace-v10-v6.png)

-5. Open an administraive terminal (cmd.exe, _Run as Administrator_)
+5. Open an administrative terminal (cmd.exe, _Run as Administrator_)

 6. Reset the device and (try to) flash firmware.